JoschanUK/leavetracker/README.md

     - The programme will first display the list of staffs found in the google sheet under the worksheet tab staff_details.
     - User is to input the staff number who is going to take an annual leave.
     - After which, the start date and end date is to be entered by the user.
+    - The system will then check if there is any duplication of dates found in the google sheet under table records.
     - The programme will then display the reason for taking the annual leave.
 The reasons are holidays/time off, sickness, childcare and others.
 These reasons are extracted from the google sheet under the worksheet tab reason.
     - Once the user has entered the reason.
 A new record will be created with all these information and stored in the google sheet under the worksheet tab records.
-    - If user selected, holidays/time off or sickness reasons.
+    - If user has selected, holidays/time off or sickness reasons.
 The system will update the worksheet tab staff_details to deduct the annual leave for holidays/ time off and to add the number of days taken for sickness reason.

 ![alt text](images/takeleave.jpg)